Ravenhammer-Research/netd/README.md

 NetD is a modern network configuration daemon for FreeBSD that provides NETCONF-based network management with a CLI interface.
 It offers a clean separation between configuration management and the underlying operating system, making it suitable for both traditional network equipment and modern software-defined networking environments.

+## What is NETCONF?

+**NETCONF (Network Configuration Protocol)** is an IETF standard (RFC 6241) that provides a standardized way to install, manipulate, and delete the configuration of network devices.
+It was developed by the Internet Engineering Task Force (IETF) to address the limitations of traditional network management protocols like SNMP.

+### Why NETCONF?

+NETCONF offers several advantages over traditional network management approaches:

+- **Standardized Protocol**: IETF-standardized protocol ensures interoperability across different vendors and devices
+- **YANG Data Modeling**: Uses YANG (Yet Another Next Generation) for data modeling, providing strong typing and validation
+- **Transaction-based**: Supports atomic configuration changes with rollback capabilities
+- **Separation of Concerns**: Clear separation between configuration data, operational data, and state data
+- **Modern Architecture**: Designed for modern network automation and software-defined networking
+- **Industry Adoption**: Widely adopted by major network equipment vendors (Cisco, Juniper, Nokia, Huawei, etc.)

+### IETF's Role

+The IETF has been instrumental in developing and maintaining NETCONF:

+- **RFC 6241**: Defines the core NETCONF protocol
+- **RFC 6020**: Defines the YANG data modeling language
+- **RFC 6242**: Defines NETCONF over SSH
+- **RFC 8071**: Defines NETCONF over TLS
+- **Ongoing Work**: Continuous development of new YANG models and protocol extensions

+NETCONF represents the IETF's vision for modern network management, providing a robust foundation for network automation, configuration management, and operational monitoring.

 ## Features

 - **NETCONF Server**: Full NETCONF 1.1 implementation with YANG data modeling